Interstate 180 Pennsylvania

 U.S. 220 overlaps with Interstate 180 from Montoursville west to Williamsport and the Susquehanna Beltway.
 U.S. 15 accompanies I-180 between the Market Street Bridge to South Williamsport and the west end at Lycoming Creek.
 U.S. 220 west to Lock Haven and I-80, and U.S. 15 north to the New York state line, are both a part of the future Interstate 99 corridor.

-Interstate 180 was established by AASHTO on October 1, 1983 after the final segment of the PA 147 freeway between I-80 and Williamsport opened to traffic in 1982.
+Interstate 180 was established by the American Association of State Highway and Transportation Officials (AASHTO) on October 1, 1983 after the final segment of the freeway along PA 147 between I-80 and Williamsport opened to traffic in 1982.
 Work on the initial segment of PA 147 started in 1969.1

 I-180 Annual Average Daily Traffic (AADT)